Joao4569/ocean-basket-restaurant/README.md

 ## Deployment on Heroku

-I chose to deploy early in the construction process in order to be sure that from the start that the development dependencies work as intended and avoid any complications later in the build which could lead to unneccesary complications and issues which are hard to trace and fix.
+I chose to deploy early in the construction process in order to be sure that from the start that the development dependencies work as intended and avoid any complications later in the build which could lead to unnecessary complications and issues which are hard to trace and fix.

 These were my guidelines for deployment: